 It IS better.
 Sorry mum!
 Maggie’s has better seasoning! 😉

-There are so many variations of wonton fillings.
-I would say that pork is probably the most common, and prawn / shrimp is the most popular.
-At least, here in Sydney.
+There are many types of wonton fillings, but I’d say that pork and shrimp/prawns are the most common.
 Then there are all sorts of additions, including mushrooms, water chestnuts, chopped up Asian greens and even carrots.

 With all the possible variations out there, and not knowing which recipes are actually “real”, you can be confident that this is authentic because I have used Maggie’s recipe exactly as it is written.

 So here is how I wrap wontons.
-Doing it this way, you can lay out 10, even 20, and do them all in one go, rather than doing them one by one, because they are wrapped on the work surface rather than in your hand.
+This is a fast way of wrapping wontons because you can lay out 10, even 20, and do them all in one go, rather than doing them one by one, because they are wrapped on the work surface rather than in your hand.

 My Way of Wrapping Wontons

 However, when I know I’m going to be freezing all or most of them, I wrap them in a more compact way so they fit better inside containers.
-This is the way the frozen wontons in Asian grocery stores are wrapped – at least, here in Sydney.
+This is the way the frozen wontons in Asian grocery stores are wrapped.

 The photo on the bottom right is a container of frozen wontons I bought to show you how they are sold.
 Also so I could make some and smugly say how much better homemade is!